Book clubs are for kids too!

 Keep it simple!
 You will have a very limited time (you think?) to book club with this age group.
 If you are already involved in a parent group ask if they want to implement a reading group into your time together.
 If you meet once a week decide on a book that is age appropriate for 2 to 5 years old.
 Have a parent read the book out loud and then encourage the little ones to say whether they liked it and why.
 Follow up with a snack or better yet have them snack while you read.
 Starting a book club for the little ones will plant the reading seeds for them to continue this tradition as they grow

 Preteen and up - This age group needs little guidance.
 They might want to meet once a month at a coffee house after school, in a parents home, or in their school.
-Every school has multiple clubs so why not a jr. high or high school book club?
+Every school has multiple clubs so why not a middle school or high school book club?
 Elect a president and vice president and meet at school to discuss your read.
-Teens can decide if they want to be a genre book club or read novels that are not the norm in the school curriculum such as fantasy, science fiction, or books turned into movies
+Teens can decide if they want to be a genre type book club or read novels that are not the norm in the school curriculum such as fantasy, science fiction, or books turned into movies

-Choose your kid books
+Choose your books

 Toddler to Preschool - Start them young!
 Check out baby literature books Pride and Prejudice. and more titles.
 Introducing the little ones to classics!